Illinois Home Service Workers - Annual Training

 Course Topics

-• Identify the bloodborne pathogens and describe their modes of transmission
+• Learn about the modes of transmission of infections

 Course Description